falcosecurity/falco-website/content/en/blog/gitops-your-falco-rules/index.md

 The **artifact** section instructs `falcoctl` to update the rules files when necessary, checking for updates every 6 hours.
 The _files_ to be updated are referenced under the `refs:` section.
 That list contains a single element at the moment: **falco-rules:0**.
 That should ring a bell, right?

 Now, to understand what **falco-rules:0** means, we should look into the **indexes** section.
-An index is a file describing where to download a OCI artifact from, and what to do with it.
-At the moment, it only support passing the file via http, however using a local file will also be an option in the future.
+An index is a file describing where to download an OCI artifact from, and what to do with it.
+At the moment, it only supports passing the file via http.
+However, using a local file will also be an option in the future.

+In the following command, we'll extract the 14 lines that are relevant to to the **falco-rules** artifact:

 ```
 $ curl -s https://falcosecurity.github.io/falcoctl/index.yaml | \
-  grep -A13 -- "- name: falco-rules"
+  grep --after-context=13 -- "^- name: falco-rules"

 - name: falco-rules
   type: rulesfile